Busiest January in 15 years for Twin Cities housing market

 In Minneapolis, there was a double-digit annual increase in new listings during January, but an even bigger nearly 40% increase in pending sales.
 The trend was similar in St. Paul.

-Across the metro there were 42.6 % fewer properties for sale at the end of January compared with last year.
-At the current sales pace that means there enough listings to last less than a month.
-The market is considered balanced when there's a four to six month supply of listings.
+Across the metro there were 42.6% fewer properties for sale at the end of January compared with last year.
+At the current sales pace that means there are enough listings to last less than a month.
+The market is considered balanced when there's a four- to six-month supply of listings.

-"There are many motivated buyers out there but not nearly enough homes for them on the market," said Tracy Baglio, president of the Saint Paul Area Association of Realtors.
+"There are many motivated buyers out there, but not nearly enough homes for them on the market," said Tracy Baglio, president of the St. Paul Area Association of Realtors.
 "Proper pricing is still critical, but sellers are accepting offers that are at or very close to list price, occasionally above it in the first-time buyer segments."

 Jim Buchta • 612-673-7376